Aditya Birla Group

 Aditya Birla Group is an Indian multinational conglomerate headquartered in Mumbai.
 The group's business interests include metals, cement, fashion and retail, financial services, renewables, fibre, textiles, chemicals, real estate, trading, mining, and entertainment.
 The group has a presence in 42 countries and a combined annual revenue of US$70 billion, over 50% of which is derived from its overseas operations.

-Aditya Birla Group has seven companies that are listed publicly, and their total market capitalisation as of March 2024 is over $100 billion.
+Aditya Birla Group has seven companies that are listed publicly, and their total market capitalisation as of August 2026 is over $110 billion.
 Notable group companies include UltraTech Cement, Hindalco, Novelis, Grasim, Aditya Birla Capital, Aditya Birla Fashion and Retail and Vodafone Idea.

 History

-The group's origins are associated with three individuals: Ghanshyam Das Birla (G.D.
-Birla), Aditya Birla and Kumar Mangalam Birla.

-Ghanshyam Das Birla (1894–1983), born into a business family, he began his career in the family's trading business.
-He expanded into various industries like jute, cotton, and textiles.
-G.D.
-Birla established multiple manufacturing businesses that laid the foundation for the Aditya Birla Group.
-He was recognized for his charitable acts and his connection with Mahatma Gandhi.
+The group has its origins in a cotton trading business started by Shiv Narayan Birla in 1857 in Pilani, Rajasthan.
+His grandson G. D. Birla later expanded the family's trading business to jute, cotton, and textiles, and established multiple manufacturing businesses that laid the foundation for the Aditya Birla Group.
+He was noted for his connection with Mahatma Gandhi.

-Aditya Vikram Birla (1943–1995), the grandson of G.D.
-Birla, grew the group's operations.
-At 24, Aditya Birla began establishing businesses abroad.
-In 1969, he founded 19 companies in Thailand, Malaysia, Indonesia, Philippines, and Egypt.
-Under his leadership, the group diversified into multiple sectors such as metals, cement, textiles, and telecom.
+Aditya Vikram Birla, the grandson of G.D.
+Birla, began establishing the group's businesses abroad.
+In 1969, he founded companies in Thailand, Malaysia, Indonesia, Philippines, and Egypt.
+Under his leadership, the group diversified into metals, cement, textiles, and telecom.

-Kumar Mangalam Birla (1967–present), became the chairman of the Aditya Birla Group in 1995, succeeding his late father Aditya Vikram Birla when he was just 28 years old.
-Under his leadership, the group's annual turnover grew from $2 billion in 1995 to $60 billion in 2022.